jesster413/agusmakmun.github.io/_project/SEC-Filings.md

 Identifying these bad actors is difficult.
 Complex financial schemes usually involve a lot of documents, some of which demand law or accounting degrees to truly understand.
 Moreover, as with many government agencies, there's just not enough people to review all of those complex documents.
 And the select few who are tasked with reviewing these complex cases are doing it with outdated and insufficient technology.

+Corporations that are listed on any U.S. stock exchange are required to submit financial reports to the Securities and Exchange Commission (SEC) to inform potential investors of the company's financial health.
+There are [hundreds](https://en.wikipedia.org/wiki/SEC_filing) of filing types that a corporation can submit, and these filings include information like [quarterly](https://www.investopedia.com/terms/1/10q.asp) and [annual](https://www.investopedia.com/terms/1/10-k.asp) financial statements, [major events](https://www.investopedia.com/terms/1/8-k.asp), [changes to the institution's organizational structure](https://www.sec.gov/info/edgar/forms/edgform.pdf), and [foreign investments](https://www.investopedia.com/terms/s/sec-form-f-1.asp), to name a few.
+The SEC makes these filings publicly available on their website.

 To that end, I wanted to use data science techniques like web scraping, exploratory data analysis, and machine learning to identify ‘bad actor’ corporations to help financial regulators like the SEC focus their investigations of white collar crime.

-Talk more here about SEC filings in general and who is required to submit filings and describe the kind of massive scale of data available.
-Maybe link to a description of all of the different filings.

-Every corporation listed on a U.S. stock exchange is required to file annual reports with the SEC.
-These reports—called “10-K forms”—are intended to help investors and regulators better understand the risks, assets, and current leadership of a company in order to make informed investment decisions.
-One of the requirements of a 10-K filing is that it must include a section that lists any other companies that are owned by the corporation making the filing.
-This “Exhibit 21” provides a rough snapshot of the ownership hierarchy of the subsidiary “child” companies along with the location or jurisdiction of incorporation of each subsidiary.
-Thanks to the efforts of various government transparency advocates, the SEC makes all of this filing information available on the web for free.[^1](http://api.corpwatch.org/documentation/faq.html)

-## Identifying the target
+## Identifying the Target

 My first task was to identify my targets so I could train my model on what suspicious cases might look like.
 I researched SEC indictments reports and found that the SEC releases annual reports of their enforcement cases.
 [For example](https://www.sec.gov/files/2017-03/secstats2016.pdf), in these reports I found, there is a list of indictments with information about the defendant (either an individual or a corporation) as well as date information and related charges.
 I located reports for the years 2006-2016.
 Given that these reports were in pdf format, my first task was to find a way to extract the information I needed into a format that I could eventually feed into my model.
 I first tried using a package I found that reads in material from pdfs, but because of the inherent unstable process of extracting text, the formula I wrote to extract the text from the first report did not extract text in the same way as the next.
 Because I only had a couple of weeks to complete this project and needed to extract text from eleven reports just to identify my targets, I quickly abandoned this method.
 I later found a free website that more accurately (and quickly) converted my reports to excel files.
 In data science as in many disciplines, sometimes the simplest tool is the best.